yehia67/documentation/client-libraries/0.1/how-to-guides/js/read-transactions.md

-# Read transactions on the Tangle in Node.js
+# Read transactions from the Tangle in Node.js

-**In this guide, you read your "hello world" [transaction](root://getting-started/0.1/transactions/transactions.md) on the Tangle by connecting to a [node](root://getting-started/0.1/network/nodes.md) and asking it to return only transactions with a given bundle hash.**
+**In this guide, you read your "hello world" [transaction](root://getting-started/0.1/transactions/transactions.md) from the Tangle by giving a [node](root://getting-started/0.1/network/nodes.md) your tail transaction hash.**

 ## Packages